 When using a hand power tool, apply the parking brake and insert the accessory plug into the special receptacle rotating it slightly to the right to lock it in place.
 Voltage to this receptacle is always on regardless of key switch position.
-In the event that a power tool does not operate, be sure that the power disconnect is engaged and the manual reset circuit breaker button is pushed in.
-(See Figure 9.)
+In the event that the power accessory is inoperative, be sure that the power disconnect is engaged and the manual reset circuit breaker button is pushed in.
+(See Figure 9).